open-ch/kaeter/kaeter/README.md

 ## Process
 `kaeter` essentially follows these steps:
 1. Someone asks to release module X, as it currently appears on origin/master
-2. This results in a //Release Plan// that identifies what is being released to be written to a commit message
+2. This results in a _Release Plan_ that identifies what is being released to be written to a commit message
 3. This commit must be reviewed
-4. After review and once pushed to master, this commit triggers a build step on a build host
+4. After review and once pushed, this commit triggers a build step on a build host
 5. The build host executes the release plan

 ## Content of a release plan